 Our asset-light franchise platform delivers capital-efficient growth, significant cash flow, and resilience through economic cycles.
+Our footprint expansion, supported by robust unit-level economics, has generated system-wide sales growth of 54% between 2016 and 2019.
+Our franchisees have benefited from strong organic tailwinds with our network delivering ten consecutive years of positive same-store sales growth through 2019.
 In addition, given our low capital expenditures and working capital needs, we are able to drive strong free cash flow generation throughout economic cycles.
 In 2020, for example, through disciplined cost management, our business remained profitable on an EBITDA basis and sustained strong EBITDA margins despite the decline in system-wide sales driven by the COVID-19 pandemic.
 Our ability to drive robust financial performance through 2020 is a testament to the resilience of our platform, which enables us to invest in technology and digital enablement, training programs, and marketing initiatives.
 This is a key differentiator of our scaled platform relative to independent operators in our market, and a significant reason why we believe we are the franchisor of choice in OOH waxing.